 I would love to say my travel planning is organized, done way in advance and picturesque.
 Ideally, I drum my fingers down on my Macbook computer keyboard as I sip a gorgeous latte.
 I smile and daydream, with time to spare.
 But my ugly truth about travel planning is it’s not pretty, 90% of the time it’s last minute and is often semi-frantic.

-My most recent trip abroad to Thailand was amazing.
+An example was our 2016 trip abroad to Thailand, which was amazing.
 I adore Southeast Asia.
 But Asia is second to my love for Europe – my first, true geographical love.
 Having not been there since 2015 I decided it was time for me to go again.
 (Actually it felt like my soul decided not my brain.)
 I planned my trip to Spain (Madrid, Cordoba, Granada and Seville) unsure if my partner could join.
 I was determined to go and solo if need be.
 In a fun twist my good friend Brooke is joining.

 The trip is currently days away and I’ve been grasping to pull it together.
 (It being some details, packing and pre-planning being away from my business for 2 weeks.)
 Brooke’s never been to Europe (she’s never really traveled internationally at all) and her excitement is inspiring.
 I am so incredibly excited as well – but the more you travel, especially abroad, there’s a sort of faith it’ll all just come together rather than lack of faith that manifests itself if you over-plan too much, too soon.